 The Userlane Editor is visible only to users that had been invited to the Userlane Portal as an admin, contributor, or moderator.
 These user roles have distinct rights to create, edit, or manage content.

-There are two ways to open the Editor:
+There are three ways to open the Editor:

 - Sign in to the Userlane Portal at family.userlane.com, then select Open Editor from the application dropdown.
 You'll go directly to your software where you will be able to edit the content.